Centennial Park

 O. VOLLEYBALL COURTS - Centennial Park contains two outdoor sand volleyball courts.
 Adult volleyball leagues play on the courts.

-Centennial Park Conservancy funds and presents a variety of enriching arts and educational programs and events in Centennial Park and the Parthenon that support our mission and make a positive impact on our community.
-For a list of upcoming events, visit our event calendar.
+Centennial Park Conservancy underwrites Parthenon programming and presents and funds a variety of primarily free events that support our mission and make a positive impact on our community.

 HISTORY OF CENTENNIAL PARK